Beyond Mean Field: Fluctuation Diagnostics and Fixed-Point Behavior: Revisiting the Ginzburg-Landau criteria

-Here $V_\phi$ denotes the region over which $\phi(x)$ can be approximated by its mean value.
-It should not be taken as infinite.
+where $V_\phi$ denotes the region over which $\phi(\vec{x})$ can be approximated by its mean value $\bar{\phi}$.~\footnote{In Ref.~\cite{Goldenfeld:1992qy} (Eq.~6.7), the choice $V_\phi=\xi^3$, with $\xi$ the correlation length, is used in estimating the GL ratio.
+We discuss alternative choices below.} Importantly, $V_\phi$ should not be taken to infinity.
 In realistic situations the finite size of domains or the presence of gradient terms—unavoidable in the quantum case—limits the spatial extent over which a uniform field approximation is valid.

+Within a homogeneous MF theory, $\bar{\phi}$ is obtained by minimizing the mean-field potential $U_{\rm MF}(\phi)$.
+The static susceptibility is then given by the inverse curvature,